Proton nuclear magnetic resonance: Signal intensity

-Spin-spin couplings
+Spin–spin couplings

-In addition to chemical shift, NMR spectra allow structural assignments by virtue of spin-spin coupling (and integrated intensities).
-Because nuclei themselves possess a small magnetic field, they influence each other, changing the energy and hence frequency of nearby nuclei as they resonate—this is known as spin-spin coupling.
+In addition to chemical shift, NMR spectra allow structural assignments by virtue of spin–spin coupling (and integrated intensities).
+Because nuclei themselves possess a small magnetic field, they influence each other, changing the energy and hence frequency of nearby nuclei as they resonate—this is known as spin–spin coupling.
 The most important type in basic NMR is scalar coupling.
 This interaction between two nuclei occurs through chemical bonds, and can typically be seen up to three bonds away (3-J coupling), although it can occasionally be visible over four to five bonds, though these tend to be considerably weaker.

 The effect of scalar coupling can be understood by examination of a proton which has a signal at 1 ppm.
-This proton is in a hypothetical molecule where three bonds away exists another proton (in a CH-CH group for instance), the neighbouring group (a magnetic field) causes the signal at 1 ppm to split into two, with one peak being a few hertz higher than 1 ppm and the other peak being the same number of hertz lower than 1 ppm.
+This proton is in a hypothetical molecule where three bonds away exists another proton (in a CH−CH group, for instance), the neighbouring group (a magnetic field) causes the signal at 1 ppm to split into two, with one peak being a few hertz higher than 1 ppm and the other peak being the same amount lower than 1 ppm.
 These peaks each have half the area of the former singlet peak.
 The magnitude of this splitting (difference in frequency between peaks) is known as the coupling constant.
 A typical coupling constant value for aliphatic protons would be 7 Hz.

 The coupling constant is independent of magnetic field strength because it is caused by the magnetic field of another nucleus, not the spectrometer magnet.
 Therefore, it is quoted in hertz (frequency) and not ppm (chemical shift).

 In another molecule a proton resonates at 2.5 ppm and that proton would also be split into two by the proton at 1 ppm.
-Because the magnitude of interaction is the same the splitting would have the same coupling constant 7 Hz apart.
+Because the magnitude of interaction is the same, the splitting would have the same coupling constant 7 Hz apart.
 The spectrum would have two signals, each being a doublet.
 Each doublet will have the same area because both doublets are produced by one proton each.

-The two doublets at 1 ppm and 2.5 ppm from the fictional molecule CH-CH are now changed into CH2-CH:
+The two doublets at 1 ppm and 2.5 ppm from the fictional molecule CH−CH are now changed into CH2−CH: